 To start, I would like to bust a myth: Fly reels are NOT only for storing lines!
 There’s a lot more they can do for you.
 And when you are catching a sizable fish, they are often the difference between you and the fish on your deck.
 That is why knowing how to choose a fly reel is mandatory for a successful angling career.

-Now, whenever I see a young angler starting their fly fishing journey, I always recommend they put enough thought into picking and buying the perfect fly reel for themselves.
+Now, whenever I see young angler starting their fly fishing journey, I always recommend they put enough thought into picking and buying the perfect fly reel for themselves.
 Here, I’ll discuss some of the critical points you need to consider while choosing the right fly reel.

 How To Choose A Fly Reel? – Key Considerations